tomasz-herman/PseudoAssemblerIDE/README.md

 After installing prerequisites simply run:

 ```
-gradlew jpackage -PinstallerType=msi
+gradlew jpackage
 ```

-You can build also different kind of installer depending on your needs, such as:
+You can build all different kinds of installer depending on your operating system, such as:

+- exe/msi
 - deb
 - pkg
 - rpm